File Properties Viewer

 The following classes are used within the table:

-copy-button: Used on the copy button.
+icon-button: Used on the edit and copy buttons.
 Has an

 svg as immediate child.